saloniamatteo/Arch/README.txt

 5.1) vim /etc/pacman.d/mirrorlist
 5.2) Select a server closest to you, for example Italy, and delete all of the lines, keeping only the server you chose.

-6) Install arch base system: pacstrap /mnt base base-devel linux linux-firmware
+6) Install arch base system: pacstrap /mnt base linux linux-firmware

 7) Create fstab: genfstab -U /mnt >> /mnt/etc/fstab